rraadd88/beditor/README.md

 Python package to streamline designing of guides.

+## Requirements

+Need `bwa`, `samtools` and `bedtools` installed on the system.

+## Instalation
-The package (called `beditor`) can be installed in python 3.6 environment by following commands.
+The package can be installed in python 3.6 environment by following commands.

 ```
 cd beditor